klafuenf/fxfloorboard/branches/gt-100/packager/readme.txt

 h.)
 To save the patch to the GT-100, select a location with a 'single-click' on the Patch-Tree, then press the "write/sync" button.

-****************** If there is a problem 'connecting' ensure the GT-100 UNIT ID is set to "1" (factory default)
+****************** If there is a problem 'connecting' ensure the GT-100 MIDI UNIT ID is set to "1" (factory default)
 * and the midi channel is set to "1".*************************************************************************

 GT100-FxFloorBoard:
+NOTE: THIS IS AN UNPAID PROJECT, SO FAR INVESTING MANY 1000's HOURS OF MY TIME OVER 7 YEARS.
+I am not employed by Roland, nor is Roland affiliated with the software.

-NOTE: THIS IS AN UNPAID PROJECT, SO FAR INVESTING OVER 7000 HOURS OF MY TIME OVER 5 YEARS, also I WILL NOT ACCEPT LIABILITY FOR ANY DATA LOSS, even though TO THE BEST OF MY KNOWLEDGE EVERYTHING SHOULD WORK CORRECTLY.
+I WILL NOT ACCEPT LIABILITY FOR ANY DATA LOSS, TO THE BEST OF MY KNOWLEDGE EVERYTHING SHOULD WORK CORRECTLY.

-files can be saved/loaded as syx or mid (SMF) or gxg (Librarian) formats. the GT-100FxFloorBoard will also open GT-10 *.gxg & *.mid files, and translate GT-8 patch files (*.syx single patch type).
+files can be saved/loaded as syx or mid (SMF) or gcl (Librarian) formats. the GT-100FxFloorBoard will eventually be able open GT-10 *.gxg & *.mid files, and translate GT-8 patch files (*.syx single patch type).

-layout increased, which may be a problem for low screen resolutions. (i use 1280 X 800 minimum)
+layout increased, which may be a problem for low screen resolutions. (i use 1366 X 782 minimum)

 This project is a continuing session of evolution.........

-patch tree to the left side should give patch change on single click and (when 'connected' button active), double click should request patch transfer. opening each bank node should request patch names (while 'connected').

-patch rename by doubleclicking name display panel.

 IF YOU FIND A BUG OR HAVE SOME ISSUES...... reply email to gumtownbassman@yahoo.com